medavox/distribackup/docs/report/report.md

 It's to provide an easy-to-understand service for lay users to share and backup files without investing in corporate storage or hardware (which requires a tech education)
 However if things end up going down that route in future, then so be it -- Perfect Forward Secrecy for all! etc

-how do peers know which peer to request a file from?
+###How Subscribers choose which peer to request a file from
 ----------------------------------------------------

-The publisher is always the busiest others aren't guaranteed to yet have the file requesting from everyone would promote a lot of redundant traffic, network congestion
+The publisher is always the busiest peer, as it must transfer at least 1 copy of every change (likely to be more), along with network housekeeping messages such as update announcements.
+Other subscribers aren't guaranteed to yet have the file being requested, which means multiple requests may need to be sent out.
+Requesting a file from every other peer would create a lot of redundant traffic, which could cause network congestion, along with inflating the bandwidth requirements for using the software.

+The current implementation chooses a random peer to request the file from (in order to distribute network load across the network evenly), sending another request to a different peer if the first declares that it doesn't have the file.
+However this algorithm this could be optimised in later versions to use collected network metadata such as connection bandwidth to select a more suitable peer.

 One-Way Sync: the Central Publisher
 -----------------------------------

+In order to minimise network and design complexity, Distribackup's network architecture is designed asround the idea of a single Publisher peer, who announces updates to the mirrored files.
+Only the Publisher has the authority to make changes to archive.
+This avoids problems such as multiple concurrent versions of files,

 Consider adopting 1-way synchronisation with a star topology, with one node in the middle pushing updates to interested subscribed mirrors
 (who share update pieces amongst themselves to speed things up & reduce publisher's load)